Homotopy theory with bornological coarse spaces: Coarse K -homology

 Let $X$ be a bornological coarse space. \begin{ddd} $X$ has locally bounded geometry if it is equivalent to a bornological coarse space of strongly locally bounded geometry. \end{ddd} Note that bounded geometry (Definition \ref{dsf892323234}) implies locally bounded geometry.

-We now observe that domain and target of the homomorphism $\mu$ are coarsely invariant.
+We now observe that the domain (see Proposition \ref{cegiojiojergergeg}) and target of the homomorphism $\mu$ are coarsely invariant.
 By naturality we can therefore define the homomorphism $\mu$ for all $X$ of locally bounded geometry using a locally finite approximation $X^{\prime}\to X$

-\begin{ddd} Assume that $X$ is a bornological coarse space of locally bounded geometry.
-The homomorphism {$Ass$|see{coarse assembly map}}described above is called the coarse assembly map. \end{ddd}
+Let $X$ be a bornological coarse space of locally bounded geometry. \begin{ddd} The homomorphism {$Ass$|see{coarse assembly map}}described above is called the $K$-theoretic coarse assembly map. \end{ddd}

-\begin{rem} The notation $ Q K^{\mathit{an},\mathit{lf}}_{*}(X)$ for the domain of the assembly map looks complicated and this is not an accident.
-This coarse homology group is defined using a complicated procedure starting with functional analytic data and using the homotopy theoretic machine of locally finite homology theories in order to produce the functor $K^{\mathit{an},\mathit{lf}}$ which we then feed into the coarsification machine $\tilde Q$ introduced in Definition \ref{wefiwiofuwe987u982523453453}.
+\begin{rem} The notation $ Q K^{\an,\lf}_{*}(X)$ for the domain of the assembly map looks complicated and this is not an accident.
+This coarse homology group is defined using a complicated procedure starting with functional analytic data and using the homotopy theoretic machine of locally finite homology theories in order to produce the functor $K^{\an,\lf}$ which we then feed into the coarsification machine introduced in Definition \ref{wefiwiofuwe987u982523453453}.
 The construction of the assmbly map heavily depends on the analytic picture, in particular on Paschke duality and the boundary operator in $K$-theory.